-A Day At Salt Spring Island, BC
+A Day at Salt Spring Island, British Columbia

 A few weeks ago, I hopped on a Seair seaplane from Vancouver and visited Salt Spring Island for the first time.
 The flight went from south terminal of the Vancouver International Airport (YVR) straight to Salt Spring Island, as it is one of the more major Gulf Islands in British Columbia.
 Even the view from the air of the islands was amazing.
 Gazing down at the blue waters and green trees that dot both the British Columbia coastline gave me a sense of awe at the stunning natural beauty of this place.
 Flying and landing by seaplane was also a great experience, from the pleasure of being in the cockpit, and being able to observe the instrument panel, to capturing beautiful shots of the Southern Gulf Islands.

 Located between the coast of Canada’s mainland and Vancouver Island, Salt Spring Island is a beautiful place filled to the brim with nature, beauty and friendly people.
 It is one of British Columbia’s Gulf Islands, and has around 10,000 inhabitants.
 The island can be accessed by both seaplane and ferry.
 When using the ferry there are three different routes that stop at the island! with an area of 70 square miles (180 square kilometers), the island is extremely small, but incredibly worth the visit.
 Artists flock to the island haven, with a plethora of studios and galleries spread across its area.
 The island’s main and largest town is called Ganges, located in the centre of the island.
 One other interesting fact about the island is that it has its own, unique currency.
 The Salt Spring dollar is a legal currency, and each denomination features the famous artwork from the island.